dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 ```

 > [!NOTE]
 > When using npm/yarn, you need to configure `engineResourcePaths` to specify where the SDK's engine files are located.
-See the [frameworks samples](https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/frameworks) or [BarcodeScannerConfig API](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/api-reference/barcode-scanner.html#barcodescannerconfig) for details.
+See the [frameworks samples](https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/frameworks) or [engineResourcePaths API](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/api-reference/barcode-scanner.html#engineresourcepaths) for details.

 ### Self-Hosting